swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

 The effect of the `dvc add` command is to create a `data/data.raw.dvc` file and a `data/.gitignore`.
 The `.dvc` file contains the metadata of the file that is used by DVC to download and check the integrity of the files.
-The `.gitignore` file is created to add the files in `data/raw` to be ignored by Git.
+The gitignore file is created to add the files in `data/raw` to be ignored by Git.
 The `.dvc` files must be added to Git.

-Various DVC commands will automatically try to update the `.gitignore` files.
-If a `.gitignore` file is already present, it will be updated to include the newly ignored files.
+Various DVC commands will automatically try to update the gitignore files.
+If a gitignore file is already present, it will be updated to include the newly ignored files.
 You might need to update existing `.gitignore` files accordingly.

 #### Check the changes